bczhc/wplace-tools/README.md

 ## Applying diff data

-Reconstruct the snapshot from its parent and a `.diff` file:
+Reconstruct the snapshot from its parent and the diff file.

 ```shell
 parent='2025-09-21T06-32-28.284Z+3h2m'